codyorr4-roblox/Osier-Framework/README.md

 # Lanky-Framework for roblox
 A very slim framework used to simplify Initiation, Datastores and Remotes.

-_Dont forget to report bugs or to provide feedback if something makes you cringe_
+_dont forget to report bugs or to provide feedback_

 # Why use the lanky framework?